yohaoyu/data-analytics-visualization/README.md

 ---

 ## Schedules
 <a href="#recent"><i class="fa-solid fa-square-arrow-up-right" style="color: #000000;"></i> **Go to the recent section**.</a> This schedule is subject to change, and please check back regularly for updates.
 All readings and materials can be directly accessed via the links below, although some may require a UW NetID login.
 Some readings and links about R/coding are on each lab session page.
+Please give us any anonymous suggestions about the lectures, labs, or anything using the **[anonymous suggestions box](https://freesuggestionbox.com/pub/qjyilmx)**.

 {% for module in site.modules %}
 {{ module }}